-Wheelchair Accessible Coffee Shop.
+Wheelchair Accessible Coffee Shop,

 For a wheelchair-user, the Robert Burns Birthplace Museum in Alloway (near Ayr) is a very special place indeed.

-Accessible parking and a level drop-off point, are located very close to the main entrance of the museum building (where there is a special , electrically-contolled door just for wheelchair-users – simply push the low-level button).
+Accessible parking and a level drop-off point, are located very close to the main entrance of the museum building (where there is a special , electrically-controlled door just for wheelchair-users – simply push the low-level button).

-And between both the museum and Burns Cottage (a good few hundred metres – all paved, and all level), is the “Poets Path” which is lined with sculptures depicting Burns-related themes.
+In between the modern museum building and Burns Cottage (a good few hundred metres – all paved, and all level), is the Poets Path, which is lined with sculptures depicting Burns-related themes.